Top 20 AI Testing and Debugging Tools

 • Image-Based Testing: Eggplant uses image recognition technology to interact with the application under test, mimicking the way a user would interact with the UI.
 This approach allows for testing across different platforms and devices without needing to modify the test scripts.

-• AI-Powered Test Automation: Eggplant leverages AI to create and execute tests, optimizing the testing process and reducing the time and effort required to maintain test scripts.
+• AI-Powered Test Automation: Eggplant utilises AI to create and execute tests, optimizing the testing process and reducing the time and effort required to maintain test scripts.
 The AI can also identify potential issues and suggest fixes, improving the reliability of the tests.

 • Cross-Platform Testing: The tool supports testing across multiple platforms, including desktop, mobile, and web applications.
 This makes sure that your application delivers a consistent user experience across different environments.